 “It’s a privilege to join the Groton Hill Music Center Board at this exciting time for the organization.
 It’s been said that music is the strongest form of magic and I look forward to being part of the magical community that is Groton Hill.”

 Dave Riggert, Groton, has served as CFO of Bemis Associates Inc. based in Shirley, MA, for over 23 years.
 He is the Chair of Groton Hill’s Investment Committee.
 Dave also serves on the Board of Southworth International Group Inc. of Portland (ME) and as a Trustee of the Groton Public Library Endowment.
 He holds a B.S. in Finance from Boston College and an M.B.A. from Northeastern University.
-Dave’s wife Karen is a past Groton Hill Board member and their three (now adult) children all attended Groton Hill Music School.
+Dave’s three (now adult) children all attended Groton Hill Music School.

 Deb Verner, Acton, has had a life-long passion for music and has been involved with Groton Hill since 2005.
 Raised in Georgia, she started piano lessons at age four.
 Throughout her youth she played the flute, played bass drum in her high school marching band, competed in state-level piano competitions, and attended three summers at the Brevard Music Center.
 She holds a M.S.W. from Smith College and B.A. degrees in Music and Psychology from Bates College.
 Deb currently works at an elementary school in the Acton-Boxborough School District.
 She has served on the boards of the Acton Family Network and Acton Barn Preschool, and has been significantly involved in volunteer activities with Bates College, Acton-Boxborough Youth Soccer, Acton-Boxborough Schools and the Acton Food Pantry.
 She and her husband Jason have three children, each of whom have been involved in various programs at Groton Hill Music School.